The Chain Reaction

-The Chain Reaction is a 1980 Australian science fiction thriller film directed and written by Ian Barry.
+The Chain Reaction is a 1980 Australian science fiction thriller film written and directed by Ian Barry.
 The film stars Steve Bisley and Arna-Maria Winchester.
 The film's plot is about an engineer badly injured in an accident caused by an earthquake.
 He knows that the nuclear waste will poison the groundwater and wants to warn the public.

 The movie features many cast members from Mad Max, among them Mel Gibson as a bearded mechanic, in an uncredited cameo.
-The taglines used in advertising the film included "A fast drive to Paradise turns into a nuclear nightmare!" and "Mad Max meets The China Syndrome"; the latter referring to the car chase and nuclear accident.
+The taglines used in advertising the film included "A fast drive to Paradise turns into a nuclear nightmare!" and "Mad Max meets The China Syndrome".

 The film was rated M in Australia.

 Plot

 An earthquake in rural Australia causes a dangerous leak at WALDO (Western Atomic Longterm Dumping Organisation), a nuclear waste storage facility.
 Heinrich Schmidt (Ross Thompson) an engineer badly contaminated in the accident, knows that the leak will poison the groundwater for hundreds of miles around and wants to warn the public.
 His boss, however, is only interested in protecting himself and believes that the accident should be covered up, when in fact the contamination risks thousands of lives.
 Heinrich escapes from the facility but is badly injured.
-Lost in the woods and suffering from amnesia, he is rescued by Larry Stilson (Steve Bisley), a car mechanic on holiday, and his wife Carmel (Arna-Maria Winchester).
+Lost in the woods and suffering from amnesia, he is rescued by Larry Stilson (Steve Bisley), a car mechanic and Vietnam Veteran on holiday, and his wife Carmel (Arna-Maria Winchester).
 As Heinrich tries to piece together his memories of what happened, his boss' thugs are quickly closing in on the trio.